25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ### 3rd Party Extensions

-LINQ provides many useful Enumerable methods.
+LINQ provides many useful Enumerable methods

 - Many are implemented as Extension methods

-- It's possible to create more extension methods to add other query operations.
+- It's possible to create more extension methods to add other query operations

 - _MoreLinq_ is available as a [NuGet package](https://morelinq.github.io/)
 - [MoreLinq examples](https://github.com/morelinq/examples):